Protein arginine methyltransferase 5

 Protein arginine N-methyltransferase 5 is an enzyme that in humans is encoded by the PRMT5 gene.
-PRMT5 symmetrically dimethylates H2AR3, H4R3, H3R2, and H3R8 in vivo, all of which are linked to a range of transcriptional regulatory events.
+PRMT5 symmetrically methylates H2AR3, H4R3, H3R2, and H3R8 in vivo, all of which are linked to a range of transcriptional regulatory events.

 PRMT5 is a highly conserved arginine methyltransferase that translocated from the cytoplasm to the nucleus at embryonic day ~E8.5, and during preimplantation development at the ~4-cell stage.

+Inhibitors

+Anvumetostat (AMG-193) and Navlimetostat (MRTX-1719) are PRMT5 selective inhibitors that is being developed for the treatment of adenocarcinoma.

 Interactions

 Protein arginine methyltransferase 5 has been shown to interact with: